nubosoftware/linux-remote-desktop/README.md

 # Linux Remote Desktop
+## VDI that's based on Linux Containers

-This project creates a secure, open source, multi-tenant environment for remote work.
+This project creates a secure, open source, multi-tenant VDI environment for remote work.
-Users in your organization can access a remote Linux OS based workspace, run applications, as well as access other important resources.
+Users in your organization can access a remote Linux OS based desktop, run applications, as well as access other important resources.
 The remote environment is based on a docker container, is efficient and scalable, and can be deployed to an unlimited number of users.
 A web admin control panel is available to allow admins to control the organization's environment.

 The project is based on many open source projects, such as:
  - [xrdp](https://github.com/neutrinolabs/xrdp) - an open source RDP server